checkmarble/marble/terraform_templates/README.md

 - Run `terraform apply` in `GCP/service_init` first (in order to activate the required APIs)
 - Run `terraform apply` in `GCP`
 - Create the Secret Manager versions on the newly created Secret Manager secrets (create DB user postgres with a password, create the cookie session secret, create the jwt sigining secret)

+### AWS

+- Modify the property bucket in the file providers.tf to match your bucket name (in this case, it is marble-deployment-state-bucket)
+- Set the variables in vars.tf to match your environment
+    - aws_key_pair : SSH RSA key pair to connect to the instances
+    - aws_region : AWS region where to deploy the resources
+    - aws_zones : List of availability zones to deploy the resources in (in this case, eu-west-1a and eu-west-1b)
+- Run `terraform apply` in `AWS`

+At the end of the deployment, you should be able to access the application at the URL provided by terraform.

+`echo $(terraform output --raw alb_url)`